Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/anticipation_action_recovery.md

 ## Fast Transitions

+When adding in-between frames, it is very important to keep your key frame poses clearly distinct.
+Add frames to accentuate the poses, but avoid making frames that don't clearly belong to one pose or another.

 ### Clarity

 Normally it's good for animations to flow smoothly, but it is more important that the character's current state is very